sikaeducation/curriculum/courses/201/standards/build-websites/topics/web-intro/README.md

 ### Browsers

 A browser is a program that can request and display files from the internet.
+It provides a non-technical way to generate HTTP requests, render HTML and CSS files to the screen, display multimedia content, and run programs written in JavaScript.
+Additionally, browsers often provide tools for making it easier to use the web such as bookmarking URLs and keeping track of sites you've been to.

 ### HTTP

 Networked computers can share all kinds of things with each other.
 One way they can do that is with HTTP, which is a format for sending and receiving messages over the internet.

-(image)

 ### HTML, CSS, and JavaScript